U.S., Iran presidents issue warnings as nuclear talks extended

 Washington, as the superpower most at odds with Tehran, has played a central role.
 The preliminary deal arose out of initially secret talks between the two countries that have not had normal diplomatic ties since Iranian revolutionaries stormed the U.S. embassy in Tehran in 1979.

 Western countries suspect Iran of seeking the capability to make a nuclear weapon.
-Tehran says its programme is peaceful.
+Tehran says its program is peaceful.

-Under the November 2013 preliminary agreement, Iran agreed to take some steps to constrain its nuclear programme in exchange for limited relief from sanctions.
+Under the November 2013 preliminary agreement, Iran agreed to take some steps to constrain its nuclear program in exchange for limited relief from sanctions.

 U.S. Secretary of State John Kerry, on crutches with a broken leg, resumed negotiations on Tuesday with Iranian Foreign Minister Mohammad Javad Zarif, who returned in the morning from consultations in Tehran.